 It is important to always to anticipate the various risks that threaten business continuity, such as natural disasters, compliance, the availability of human resource, health and safety, and product quality, and to take the appropriate measures to address these risks.
 The Daifuku Group conducts regular risk assessments in accordance with the Risk Management Regulations to mitigate and minimize risks that may impact business operations and to strengthen the system for emergencies.

-The Company established the Risk Management Committee in April 2022 for the purpose of managing significant risks that affect the achievement of the Group’s management goals in a cross-organizational manner.
+Daifuku established the Risk Management Committee in April 2022 for the purpose of managing significant risks that affect the achievement of the Group’s management goals.
+The committee is chaired by the CEO and includes global business heads (consisting of board directors and/or managing officers), the safety and health management division manager, and other division managers from corporate functions.
 The Sustainability Committee has been responsible for risk management.
 However, risks surrounding business and management environment are rapidly changing and uncertainty in business is growing.
 In response to the situation, the Group has established the independent committee that integrates group-wide risk management activities in order to build a stronger management system that supports swift decision-making and strong risk-taking.
 The Committee holds several general meetings annually, and reports significant risk management issues to the Board of Directors as appropriate.

 The Group has established the Risk Management Committee to separately operate the system for normal time and that for emergencies.
 The Risk Management Committee promotes risk management actions in normal time, and controls risks before they become apparent.
 In the event of an emergency, the BCP promotion system is in place to respond to crises after risks have emerged.
 The BCP promotion system works with the Risk Management Committee to consider and prepare for crises starting from normal operations.
 When faced with a crisis such as a large-scale disaster, we will quickly establish a framework and take initial actions to prevent secondary disasters, placing the highest priority on human lives.